 - Multi-period prehistoric activity revealed dating back to the Mesolithic

-Following a Desk-Based Assessment of the proposed route, a 15m wide easement was marked out across four fields and a 10m width within this easement was stripped of topsoil (to a depth of approx. 0.15m) to reveal any archaeology requiring further investigation.
+Following a Desk-Based Assessment of the proposed route, a 15m wide easement was marked out across four fields and a 10m width within this easement was stripped of topsoil, allowing archaeological features to be identified and excavated within the area of impact.

 The programme of works revealed a multi-period prehistoric landscape with a background signature of post-medieval activity.

 The earliest evidence recovered dated to the later Mesolithic, indicated by the presence of two narrow-blade microliths and bladelet debitage.
 Overall, the assemblage was small and probably represented visits to the area by hunter-gatherers, perhaps during hunting activities, as both recovered microliths have their tips missing and may thus represent hunting losses.

 A large quantity of lithic material was recovered and the assemblage contained a small Mesolithic component consisting of a microlith and blades, thus supporting the interpretation that the immediate landscape was not the location of longer-term settlement during this period.

 Neolithic activity was also evidenced from the lithic material.
 Interestingly, the lithics were found primarily associated with the cairn / stone spread, either between the stones themselves or within the deposit which the stones sealed.
 In addition to the lithic material, a radiocarbon date was obtained from a hazelnut-shell fragment, producing a Late Neolithic date of 2943-2878 cal.
 BC.